 India has a unique, diverse culture with a lot of traditions and beliefs followed.
-Kanwar Yatra is one such journey performed by the devotees of Lord Shiva to Hindu pilgrimage places of Gangotri, Gaumukh, and Haridwar in Uttrakhand while in Sultanganj in Bihar where holy river Ganga flows.
+Kanwar Yatra is one such journey performed by the devotees of Lord Shiva to Hindu pilgrimage places of Gangotri, Gaumukh, and Haridwar in Uttrakhand while in Sultanganj in Bihar where the holy river Ganga flows.

 The Kanwar Yatra starts on July 17, 2019 (Wednesday), and Sawan Shivratri is on July 30th (Tuesday), 2019.